Planning a Disney World vacation is a big undertaking!

 The Disney Resorts quoted are standard view rooms (the cheapest) at Disney’s Caribbean Beach Resort and Disney’s All-Star Music.

-The Value Resorts have three different price levels, the All Stars are the cheapest, followed by Pop Century, and then Art of Animation Suites.
+The Value Resorts have three different price levels: the All Stars are the cheapest, followed by Pop Century, and then Art of Animation Suites.
 The Art of Animation Little Mermaid rooms are not eligible for the Disney Armed Forces Salute room discounts.

 Wrapping It Up

-These charts are not meant to be used to figure your actual costs, rather as a visual guide to how Disney World’s fluctuating resort prices relate to Shades of Green’s constant rates at different times of the year.
+These charts are not meant to be used to figure your actual costs, but rather as a visual guide to how Disney World’s fluctuating resort prices relate to Shades of Green’s constant rates at different times of the year.

-You will need to do a cost comparison including all charges for your dates to see what will be cheaper for you.
+You will need to do a cost comparison, including all charges for your dates, to see what will be cheaper for you.

 See our posts on how the 3 Disney Resort categories compare to Shades of Green in all respects: